canonical/packer-maas/README.md

 ### Maturity level

 * Templates marked as *EOL* are OSes that are no longer supported by the upstream maintainer, and **are not recommended for new deployments**.
 These systems don't receive security updates and mirrors can become permanently offline at any moment.
+* *Alpha* templates require packages that are not yet generally available, e.g. an unreleased MAAS or Curtin version.
+These should not be used in production environments.
 * *Beta* templates should work but we still don't have enough successful deployment reports to regard it as *Stable*.

 ### Output